 Transaction fees from banks and International Card Organizations for transactions processed on the Company's ATMs have historically accounted for a significant portion of the Company's revenues.
 The Company expects that revenues from ATM transaction fees will continue to account for a substantial majority of its revenues for the foreseeable future.
 Consequently, the Company's future operating results are almost entirely dependent on the increased issuance of credit and debit cards, increased market acceptance of Euronet's services in its target markets, the maintenance of the level of transaction fees received by the Company, installation by the Company of larger numbers of ATMs and continued usage of the Company's ATMs by credit and debit cardholders.
 A decline in usage of the Company's ATMs by ATM cardholders or in the levels of fees received by the Company in connection with such usage would have a material adverse impact on the Company's business, growth financial condition and results of operations.
-Banks also could elect to pass through to their customers all, or a large part of, the fees charged by the Company's ATM machines to the bank's customers, which may cause a decline in use of the Company's ATM machines and, thus, have an adverse effect on revenues.
+Banks also could elect to pass through to their customers all, or a large part of, the fees charged by the Company for transactions on its ATMs.
+This would increase the cost of using the Company's ATM machines to the bank's customers, which may cause a decline in use of the Company's ATM machines and, thus, have an adverse effect on revenues.